grik001/MathTextInstructions/README.md

 ## Unit Tests

 All Unit tests can be found inside the MathInstructionProcessor.Unit.Tests project.
-Below is a list of all the tests being carried out.
+Below is a list of all the tests being executed.

 - Basic file with all instructions
 - A huge file with over a million instructions